-As part of our commitment to sustainable and responsible travel, we have developed a dedicated CaminoWays Fund to support initiatives that encourage others to respect the environment or have an inspirational cause.
+As part of our commitment to sustainable and responsible travel, we have developed a dedicated CaminoWays Fund to support initiatives encouraging others to respect the environment or have an inspirational cause.

 It was back in 2013 when we first met best friends Justin and Patrick who had an extraordinary plan: travel the Camino together, despite Justin’s debilitating neuromuscular condition.

-‘I’ll Push You’ was Patrick’s response to his friend’s plan and the CaminoWays.com team was honored to be able to help the two friends on their way to Santiago.
+‘I’ll Push You’ was Patrick’s response to his friend’s plan and the CaminoWays team was honoured to be able to help the two friends on their way to Santiago.

 Inspired by Justin and Patrick’s incredible adventure, the CaminoWays Fund was created to support extraordinary and responsible travel projects related to the Camino and other destinations.

-The CaminoWays Fund is designed to encourage anyone with an interest in ecotourism and social responsibility to work together with the Greenlife team to create positive awareness related to specific issues affecting a culture, region, or community.
+The CaminoWays Fund is designed to encourage anyone with an interest in ecotourism and social responsibility to work together with the CaminoWays team to create positive awareness related to specific issues affecting a culture, region or community.

 In 2020, the CaminoWays Fund supported “We Walk For You 2020”, a project by famous Santiago-based pilgrim Johnnie Walker.

 This brilliant initiative, We Walk For You 2020, was set up primarily to carry the intentions of people who were unable to do the Camino in 2020.

 Johnnie and his friend Stephen invited pilgrims around the world to send their thoughts, prayers, hopes, and intentions to [email protected] and they carried them with them on their journey from St. Jean Pied de Port (the start of the Camino Frances) all the way to the Cathedral in Santiago, throughout August and September 2020.

 We tracked Johnnie and Stephen on each step of their epic 35-day journey which you can read here.